Preparation and Filing of the Inventory

 BE CAREFUL in listing all assets of the decedent.
 Items omitted become “priceless” to some heirs and beneficiaries, and to omit them or dispose of them by donation could create problems in the accountings to be filed.

 IS APPRAISAL NECESSARY?

-There is no formal requirement for appraisal of the entire estate and to do so is generally a waste of estate assets, unless appraisal is directed by the will or appraisal is necessary to properly allocate personal property by equal value, or the estate is taxable for Federal estate taxes.
+There is no requirement for appraisal of the entire estate and to do so is generally a waste of estate money, unless appraisal is directed by the will, or appraisal is necessary to properly allocate personal property by equal value among beneficiaries/heirs, or the estate is taxable for Federal estate taxes.